MaximPerepelytsia/kickstart.nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view the current plugin status.
 Hit `q` to close the window.

+#### Installing LSP Servers

+This configuration includes LSP support for Go, Python, and Java.
+The LSP servers are automatically installed via Mason when you first open a file of the respective type, or you can install them manually:

+**Automatic Installation:**
+- Open a `.go`, `.py`, or `.java` file and Mason will prompt you to install the required LSP server
+- Accept the prompt to install

+**Manual Installation:**
+1. Open Neovim
+2. Run `:Mason` to open the Mason UI
+3. Navigate to the LSP servers section
+4. Install the following servers:
+   - `gopls` - Go language server
+   - `pyright` - Python language server
+   - `jdtls` - Java language server (Eclipse JDT Language Server)

+**Verifying Installation:**
+- After installation, open a file of the respective language
+- Run `:LspInfo` to verify the LSP server is running
+- You should see autocompletion, diagnostics, and other LSP features working

+> [!NOTE]
+> For Java development, `jdtls` provides basic LSP support.
+For advanced Java features, consider using the `nvim-jdtls` plugin for better integration.

 #### Read The Friendly Documentation

 Read through the `init.lua` file in your configuration folder for more